 Part II: Towards a compactness theory for branched stable minimal immersions.
-In the second part of this work, we consider arbitrary dimensions and allow stable minimal immersed hypersurfaces to have a singular set.
+In the second part of this work, we consider stable minimal immersed hypersurfaces of arbitrary dimension n, and allow a singular set.
 More precisely, we enlarge the class of two-sided stable minimal immersions by allowing M to have a singular set with vanishing 2-capacity, in particular, we allow it to have locally finite \mathcal{H}^{n-2} -measure.
+Classical branch points show that singularities of this size can indeed arise for the class in question (in contrast with the embedded case, see [16] and Theorem 7 below, in which case branching can be ruled out a posteriori).

-The key result here is an ε -regularity result for the scale-invariant tilt excess, Theorem 4 below, valid in all dimensions $n \geq 2$.
+We take an intrinsic PDE approach that appears to be new in regularity theory for minimal hypersurfaces.
+The key step is an ε -regularity result for the scaleinvariant tilt excess, Theorem 4 below.
 The tilt function on M is where ν_M is a choice of unit normal to M and e{n+1} is (any fixed unit vector, which we can without loss of generality assume to be) the last coordinate vector.
 The tilt-function thus varies in [0, 1], with values being higher where the tangent to Mtilts more with respect to the reference hyperplane $\{x{n+1} = 0\}$.
 The smallness condition is assumed on the scale-invariant L^2 -norm of g.
 More precisely, letting C_r denote the cylinder $B_r^n(0) \times (-r, r)$, for R > 0 the scale-invariant L^2 tilt-excess of M on C_R is the quantity $E_M(R)$ defined by